MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-azure-cli/create-cosmos-sql-api-resource.md

 # Create and use Cosmos DB with the SQL API on Azure

-A Cosmos DB resource provides you with a SQL server.
+Create a Cosmos DB resource with the Azure CLI to use with your SQL API database.

 [!INCLUDE [Azure CLI commands](../../includes/azure-cli-cosmos-db-sql-api.md)]